manuel-uberti/manuel-uberti.github.io/_posts/2018-05-25-display-version.md

     <img src="/images/version.png">
 </figure>

-A simple <kbd>q</kbd> will close the buffer, and I pretty sure I can add more useful stuff in there.
+A simple <kbd>q</kbd> will close the buffer, and I am pretty sure I can add more useful stuff in there.
 For now, it suffices.